ben-laufer/DMRichR/README.md

 12. Large blocks of differential methylation and testable background blocks
 13. Block plots

+## Cell Composition Estimation

+The epigenome is defined by its ability to create cell type specific differences.
+Therefore, when assaying heterogenous sample sources, it is standard for array-based methylation studies to estimate cell type composition and adjust for it in their model.
+While this is a standard for array-based studies, it is a significant challenge for WGBS studies due to differences in the nature of the data and the lack of appropriate reference sets and methods.
+In order to address this, we offer two approaches, both of which provide statistics and plots.
+However, it must be said that, unlike the rest of DMRichR, this is a **beta** feature that you need to further investigate by comparing to array studies that are similar to yours.

+####  1) The Houseman Method

+The Houseman method is a standard for arrays and we have adapted it to work with WGBS data.
+The workflow will convert the `bsseq` object to a matrix of beta values for all EPIC array probes.
+It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method via `FlowSorted.Blood.EPIC::projectCellType_CP()`.

+#### 2) The methylCC Method

+`methylCC` is designed to be technology independent by identifying DMRs that define cell types.
+The workflow uses `bumphunter()` to find cell type specific DMRs in an array reference database and then examines those regions within your dataset.
+In this case, it has been modified to utilize the `FlowSorted.Blood.EPIC` reference dataset and quantile normalization.

 ## Citation

 If you use **DMRichR** in published research please cite the following 3 articles: